Free shipping to the US on orders over $150

 4) Heating the Cream Mixture

-Warm up the matcha and heavy cream mixture over a medium to low heat.
+Warm up the matcha and heavy cream mixture over medium to low heat.
 Turn off the heat just before the mixture begins to boil.
-(You should just start to see tiny bubbles forming around the edges of the pan.)
+(You should start to see tiny bubbles forming around the edges of the pan.)
 If your mixture boils, there is a high chance that the chocolate will separate from the cream, and you won't get the correct texture in the end.
 So please be careful.
+Take the pan off the heat and transfer it to a different burner to let it cool.
+You want your mixture to be below 50℃ to prevent the ingredients from separating.
+If you don't have a cooking thermometer to check the temperature, touch the cream mixture with your finger.
+If it's not too hot to touch, it’s fine.

 5) Adding in the White Chocolate

 Once the mixture is warm, add in the chopped white chocolate.
-Mix the white chocolate into the cream until completely melts.
+Mix the white chocolate into the cream until it completely melts.

-6) Add in the Butter
+6) Adding Butter

-Once the white chocolate is fully incorporated, add in a bit of soften butter and mix well.
+Once the white chocolate is fully incorporated, add in a bit of softened butter and mix well.
 This will ensure that the matcha truffle mixture is soft and smooth.
 It will also provide a bit of shine to the mixture.

-7) Cooling the Mixture
+7) Cooling the Matcha Truffle Mixture

-8) Serving the Matcha Nama Choco
+8) Serving the Matcha Nama Chocolate

 Note: Nama chocolate has a short shelf-life due to the use of heavy cream.
 Please consume within 4 days of making.
 It should also be properly stored in the refrigerator to prevent it from melting.